naresh493/docker-kafka/README.md

 The following environment variables are understood by the startup script to seed the service's configuration:

+  - `CONTAINER_HOST_ADDRESS` should contain the address of the Docker container's host.
+It' used by Kafka as the address advertised to ZooKeeper for broker discovery and is required for the container to start;
   - `ZOOKEEPER_NODE_LIST` is a comma-separated list of `host:port`
     definitions that define, in order, *all* the nodes of the ZooKeeper cluster that Kafka is to use.
 Each host will be placed, followed by the